BuoyantIO/service-mesh-academy/deploying-bel-with-hazl/README.md

 For every service, **HAZL** continually computes a load metric measuring the utilization of the service.
 When load to a service falls outside the acceptable range, whether through failures, latency, spikes in traffic, or any other reason, **HAZL** dynamically adds additional endpoints from other zones.
 When load returns to normal, **HAZL** automatically shrinks the load balancing pool to just in-zone endpoints.

 In short: under normal conditions, **HAZL** keeps all traffic within the zone, but when the system is under stress, **HAZL** will temporarily allow cross-zone traffic until the system returns to normal.
+We'll see this in the **HAZL** demonstration.

 **HAZL** will also apply these same principles to cross-cluster / multi-cluster calls: it will preserve zone locality by default, but allow cross-zone traffic if necessary to preserve reliability.